-If your circumstances change, your Housing Benefit or Local Housing Allowance may change too.
+If your circumstances change, your Housing Benefit, Council Tax Reduction and Discretionary Housing Payment may change too.
 You must inform us of any changes in your personal and financial circumstances that might affect your benefit.

 Please note if you don’t tell us about a change in your circumstances we may: